OrchardCMS/OrchardCore/README.md

 public class Startup {
     public IServiceProvider ConfigureServices(IServiceCollection services) {
         return services
         // AddHostSample is where the magic is done.
-This extension method lives in the Host (OrchardVNext.Hosting.Web) .AddHostSample()
+This extension method lives in the Host (Orchard.Hosting.Web) .AddHostSample()
             .BuildServiceProvider();
     }